-- BUT, this distinction between RNPDs and predictive densities is exactly what makes RNPDs more useful for policymakers. - Policymakers form future outlooks so as to make current decisions with future outcomes. - Optimal decisions trade off future benefits/costs in future states of the world. - That trade-off should be based on the relative values of resources in those states, not their relative likelihods.
+- Policymakers form future outlooks so as to make current decisions with future outcomes. - Optimal decisions trade off benefits/costs in future states of the world. - The trade-off should not be based on ex ante (or ex post!) assessments of the states' probabilities. - Instead, the trade-off should be based on the ex ante relative values of resources in those states.

-For a decision-maker, the relevant outlook is given by an RNPD.
+Hence, the relevant outlook for a policymaker is an RNPD.